cloudmesh/client/docs/source/system.rst

 This documentation assumes that the user is advanced enough to use linux terminal.
 We also assume you are not logged in as root, but you are a regular user.
-However to prepare the system we assume you have sudoer privileges.
+However to prepare the system we assume you have sudo privileges.
 First, we check for up-to-date versions of python and pip::

    # python --version